svgeesus/svgeesus.github.io/blog/cICP.md

 [^diversity]: Browser engine diversity is a good thing for the web in general.
-Not only does it give users more choice, but it makes the web more robust and more resistant to beingcontrolled by, and aimed towards, a single browser engine.
+Not only does it give users more choice, but it makes the web more robust and more resistant to being controlled by, and aimed towards, a single browser engine.
 Chris Coyier [explains it well in a CSS Tricks article](https://css-tricks.com/browser-engine-diversity/) as does Brian Kardell discussing [Ecosystem Health](https://bkardell.com/blog/EcosystemHealth.html).